hartsfield/entersoftdev/README.md

 # Enterprise Web Applications with CI&D: A Model For Production

-How do enterprise software engineers continuously integrate and deliver dynamic web applications to production environemts?
+How do enterprise software engineers continuously integrate and deliver dynamic web applications to production environments?
 Herein we introduce `bolt architecture`, a novel workflow pattern for the continuous integration and delivery (CI&D) of enterprise software.
 Engineers should reference this model in understanding the multi-step process necessary for running and maintaining scalable, production-ready web applications.

-Additionally, this document serves as a giude for the process of creating a dynamic web application using the `go` programming language, implemented in the `bolt architecture`, a `bolt app`.
+Additionally, this document serves as a guide for the process of creating a dynamic web application using the `go` programming language, implemented in the `bolt architecture`, a `bolt app`.
 We will describe the process of running this application locally, and streamlining seamless deployments to